CollectionBuilder/collectionbuilder.github.io/_includes/workshop/introduction.md

 The tool uses 5 main components:

-1. [Jekyll](https://jekyllrb.com/) - a static website builder (i.e. NO SERVERS!!!) that builds websites from data files using the [Liquid](https://shopify.github.io/liquid/basics/introduction/) programming language (which you don't need to know, but which is easily readable and eventually usable) and [Markdown](https://en.wikipedia.org/wiki/Markdown) files for content
+1. [Jekyll](https://jekyllrb.com/) - a static website builder (i.e. NO SERVERS!!!) that builds websites from data files using the [Liquid](https://shopify.github.io/liquid/basics/introduction/) templating language (which you don't need to know, but which is easily readable and eventually usable) and [Markdown](https://en.wikipedia.org/wiki/Markdown) files for content
 2. [Git/GitHub](https://github.com/) - a way to collaborate, track changes, and import pre-built services
 3. [Bootstrap 4](https://getbootstrap.com/) - a CSS/Javascript Package for easier development
 4. Data Files - We use [Comma Separated Values (CSV) files](https://en.wikipedia.org/wiki/Comma-separated_values) that are just simple version of a spreadsheet and text files written in [YAML (.yml)](https://en.wikipedia.org/wiki/YAML), which are basically lists formatted in a specific fashion.